Multiple Myeloma: The Basics

 • High calcium level in the blood, which causes increased urination and thirst, kidney stones, decreased appetite, restlessness, and confusion.

-• Abnormal blood counts and increased blood thickness (detected with blood tests).
+• Blood counts that are not normal and increased blood thickness (detected with blood tests).

 • Infections that don’t go away.

-• Plasmacytoma, which is a buildup of myeloma cells, forming a mass, that can occur in the skin, bones, and brain.
+• Plasmacytoma (a buildup of myeloma cells, forming a mass) that may be in the skin, bones, and brain.

 • Kidney failure.

 These can also be signs of other health issues.
-If you experience any of these symptoms, call your healthcare provider.
+If you have any of these symptoms, call your healthcare provider.

 Diagnosis of Multiple Myeloma

-When your healthcare provider suspects multiple myeloma, they will order further tests which may include: a series of blood tests, a 24-hour urine collection, bone marrow biopsy, and radiology tests, including a skeletal survey, X-rays, MRI, CT scan, and PET scan.
+If your healthcare provider thinks you have multiple myeloma, they will order further tests which may include: testing your blood, a 24-hour urine collection, bone marrow biopsy, and radiology tests, including a bone (also called skeletal) survey, X-rays, MRI, CT scan, and PET scan.

 Staging Multiple Myeloma

-Staging is a way to describe how much the myeloma has affected the body and to help guide treatment.
+Staging is a way to find out how much myeloma is in your body, how far it has spread, and what treatment can be used.
+Staging can help guide treatment.
 The staging system used in myeloma is The Revised International Staging System R-ISS.

-The R-ISS divides multiple myeloma into three stages based on serum beta-2 microglobulin, serum albumin levels, and chromosomal (genetic) abnormalities.
+The R-ISS divides multiple myeloma into three stages based on serum beta-2 microglobulin, serum albumin levels, LDH levels, and chromosomal (genetic) abnormalities.

 Treatment